Oky-period-tracker/periodtracker/docs/deployment/build_tag_push_apply.md

 You can build, tag push & apply with one command.

+This command runs the tests first, so you can be sure that the code is working before deploying.
+You may first need to clean and compile the code in order for the tests to pass.
+Read more about tests [here](../tests.md).

 First make sure that the contents of the `/.k8s/deploy-k8s.sh` file are correct, you may need to correct the registry URL.
 You may also want to change the tags from `latest` to actual version numbers `v1`.

 > If you are using an M1 Mac, before building you need to use the `--platform linux/amd64` flag.
 Edit all 3 of the `Dockerfile`s, comment out the `FROM` line(s) and uncomment the `FROM --platform linux/amd64` line(s), above it.